Did you lose your social media mojo around the time you

 Have you lost your social media mojo?

-Over the last six years of teaching social media marketing courses around Australia, I’ve increasingly noticed that many business owners have an unhealthy to social media.
+Over the last six years of teaching social media marketing courses around Australia, I’ve seen an increasing number business owners have an unhealthy relationship to social media.
 It’s not for the faint-hearted.
 And when you’re adding marketing to the mix, sometimes you’ve got to wear a suit of

 So when you’ve lost that loving feeling, try these techniques.
 You’ll soon find your heart all a-flutter with social media love.